Agentic AI Governance Readiness Assessment

 IMDA's four governance dimensions

-The IMDA Agentic AI Governance Framework identifies four dimensions that organisations deploying agentic AI are expected to work through:
+The IMDA Model AI Governance Framework for Agentic AI v1.5 identifies four dimensions that organisations deploying agentic AI are expected to work through:

-Ensuring human accountability.
+Making humans meaningfully accountable.
 IMDA's guidance is clear that human oversight should be meaningful rather than nominal.
-For agentic systems, this means defining at what decision points human review is warranted, what information humans see before they approve or reject an agent's proposed action, and how to handle situations where agents act faster than humans can review.
+For agentic systems, this means defining at what decision points human review is required, what information a human sees before approving or rejecting an agent's proposed action, and how to handle situations where agents act faster than humans can review.
 The Suspended Handoff State (the mechanism that halts an agent and requires explicit human ratification before execution clears) is the technical implementation of that intent.
 Most organisations deploying AI agents do not have it.

 What the assessment produces